All Episodes

 Virgo in Latin means virgin.

-represents August and September, the time of harvest.
+This house of bread and its symbol of wheat represents August and September, the time of harvest.

-In turn, Bethlehem, in fact, literally translates to House of Bread.
+In turn, Bethlehem, in fact, literally translates to house of bread.

-Bethlehem is thus a reference to the constellation Virgo, a place in the sky, not on Earth.
+Bethlehem is thus a reference to the constellation Virgo, a place in the sky, not on earth.

-There is another very interesting phenomenon that occurs around December 25, or the winter solstice.
+There is another very interesting phenomenon that occurs around December 25th or the winter solstice.

 From the summer solstice to the winter solstice, the days become shorter and colder.

-The shortening of the days and the expiration of crops when approaching the winter solstice symbolized the process of death to the ancients.
+The shortening of the days and the expiration of the crops when approaching the winter solstice symbolized the process of death to the ancients.

 It was the death of the sun.

-And by December 22, the sun's demise was fully realized.
+And by December 22nd, the sun's demise was fully realized.

 For the sun, having moved south continually for six months, makes it to its lowest point in the sky.